 \section{Introduction}

-As is well known, Hubble tension is one of the most serious challenges in cosmology to date~\cite{DiValentino:2025sru,Abdalla:2022yfr, Rong-Gen:2023dcz}.~In particular, the Hubble constant inferred from the final Planck measurements (Planck 2018) of the cosmic microwave background (CMB) in the early universe is given by $H_0=67.36\pm 0.54\;{\rm km/s/Mpc}$~\cite{Planck:2018vyg}.~On the other hand, the local determination of $H_0$ based on the Cepheid/Type Ia supernova~(SNIa) distance ladder from the Hubble Space Telescope (HST) and the SH0ES team is given by $H_0=73.04\pm 1.04\;{\rm km/s/Mpc}$~\cite{Riess:2021jrx}.
-There is a serious tension (beyond $5\sigma$) between them.~Many efforts have been made in the literature, but this significant discrepancy has not been well reconciled by now~\cite{DiValentino:2025sru,Abdalla:2022yfr, Rong-Gen:2023dcz}.
+The Hubble tension is one of the most serious challenges in cosmology to date~\cite{DiValentino:2025sru,Abdalla:2022yfr,Rong-Gen:2023dcz}.~In particular, the Hubble constant inferred from the final Planck measurements (Planck 2018) of the cosmic microwave background (CMB) in the early universe is given by $H_0=67.36\pm 0.54\;{\rm km/s/Mpc}$~\cite{Planck:2018vyg}.~On the other hand, the local determination of $H_0$ based on the Cepheid/Type Ia supernova~(SNIa) distance ladder from the Hubble Space Telescope (HST) and the SH0ES team is given by $H_0=73.04\pm 1.04\;{\rm km/s/Mpc}$~\cite{Riess:2021jrx}.~There is a serious tension (beyond $5\sigma$) between them.~Many efforts have been made in the literature, but this significant discrepancy has not been well reconciled yet~\cite{DiValentino:2025sru,Abdalla:2022yfr, Rong-Gen:2023dcz}.

-Obviously, it is of interest to measure the Hubble constant by using some new probes independent of CMB and SNIa.~One of the promising probes is the fast radio bursts (FRBs)~\cite{NAFRBs,Lorimer:2018rwi, Keane:2018jqo,Petroff:2021wug,Xiao:2021omr,Zhang:2020qgp,Zhang:2022uzl, Nicastro:2021cxs}, which are mysterious transient radio sources of millisecond duration.~Since almost all of FRBs are at extragalactic/cosmological distances (the inferred redshifts of FRBs could be $z\sim 3$ or even larger), they are useful to study cosmology and the intergalactic medium (IGM).
+It is of interest to measure the Hubble constant by using some new probes independent of the CMB and SNIa constraints.~One of the promising new probes is fast radio bursts (FRBs)~\cite{NAFRBs, Lorimer:2018rwi,Keane:2018jqo,Petroff:2021wug,Xiao:2021omr, Zhang:2020qgp,Zhang:2022uzl,Nicastro:2021cxs}, which are transient radio sources of millisecond duration whose physical origins are still unknown, although might be linked to magnetars, isolated/interacting neutron stars, black holes, mergers of compact stars, and so on.~Since almost all of FRBs are at extragalactic/cosmological distances (the inferred redshifts of FRBs could be as large as $z\sim 3$ or even larger), they are useful to study cosmology and the intergalactic medium (IGM).